apollographql/apollo-server/docs/source/federation/entities.md

 }
 ```

-The `@key` directive declares the entity's **primary key**, which consists of one or more of the type's `fields`.
+The `@key` directive defines the entity's **primary key**, which consists of one or more of the type's `fields`.
 In the example above, the `Product` entity's primary key is its `upc` field.
-Apollo Gateway's query planner uses an entity's primary key to identify a given instance of the type.
+The gateway's query planner uses an entity's primary key to identify a given instance of the type.

 > An entity's `@key` cannot include fields that hold unions or interfaces.